gselini/gselini.github.io/README.md

 * current cycle: Scala/FP, Big Data processing (Spark, Kafka), SQL
     + Functional Programming paradigm
-    + Odersky courses progfun1 and progfun2 (including all assignments) passed (it is not a TV series!)
+    + Odersky courses progfun1 and progfun2 (including all assignments) passed (it is a course, not a TV series!)
     + Core language, sbt, Standard Library
     + Additional libraries: ZIO and its ecosystem (including zio-kafka and zio-test), circe, doobie, FastParse, etc.
     + This language has been my access path to several Big Data platforms: Kafka, Spark, Flink, etc.